≡ ▼

 Description

-The derivative of a polynomial can be calculated using the L_POLYDER function, so finding the derivative of an entire piecewise polynomial is simply a matter of finding the derivative of each individual segment and assembling a new piecewise polynomial structure.
+The derivative of a polynomial can be calculated using the POLYDER function, so finding the derivative of an entire piecewise polynomial is simply a matter of finding the derivative of each individual segment and assembling a new piecewise polynomial structure.

 pp_array structure: A piecewise polynomial is defined within the bounds [x1,xN] where the first column of the data structure array is the column vector of N break points.
 The other columns are the coefficients for each polynomial segment.
-The following example is a piecewise polynomial data structure described within the L_PPVAL function documentation.
+The following example is a piecewise polynomial data structure described within the PPVAL function documentation.

 Data Structure for a Piecewise Polynomial in Excel

-L_PPDER Example
+PPDER Example

 The following example graphs the first derivative of the piecewise polynomial shown above.
 Note that in this case the first derivative is not continuous.